 This is a very important section.
 The continuing professional development (CPD) you link to the application in this section provides the evidence that you’re working within all four core domains of higher-level practice.
 It also provides evidence you’ve expertise in all the areas you selected earlier in the application.

 You should link your best quality CPD.
 It should be reflective and evaluative and identify where you’ve had a significant impact on service delivery, your own practice, colleagues’ practice, users of your service, learners and your profession.
-This is not an exhaustive list.

 Your CPD should include references to publications and presentations that have formed your practice and also to your own publications and presentation.
 It doesn’t matter what reference style you use.